Update 3rd January 2023

-In this blog I want to let you know about certain things you can learn to notice in your relationship.
-These can be warning signs that you need to sit down with your partner and think about what is happening between you.
-They can also be warning signs that you are carrying unresolved pain from childhood that needs to be talked and thought about.
+In this blog, I want to help you notice a series of red flags that indicate urgent attention is needed for your relationship to have a chance at lasting.
+They can also be warning signs that you are carrying unresolved pain from childhood that needs to be talked and thought about, often in an individual trauma therapy.
 Both in my individual and relationship & marriage counselling practice I see couples who have waited a long time before addressing their problems and repairing the relationship gets harder as time passes.
 Still, it is never too late and I have seen couples manage to overcome significant blocks too.
 So without further ado here are my top 5 relationship killers:

 Lack of empathy

 When your partner talks about their problems you lose patience, start thinking about something else, start doing something else, telling them they are wrong, or try to fix them.
 This could be a sign that:

 You may be feeling depleted yourself at the time, especially at the end of a long day.
 It can sometimes be more helpful to draw boundaries (very hard for the people pleasers among us) and suggest your partner can speak to you at another time if you do not feel resourced enough at that moment.

 You are struggling with vulnerability.
 You may be finding it hard to be with someone when they are feeling vulnerable, because you are not at ease with your own vulnerability.
 This can indicate the presence of a belief that being vulnerable is a sign of weakness, or that you will be abandoned or attacked.
 This can often be the outcome of childhood neglect or abuse.
 If you were not adequately responded to when you were little you might have learned to avoid feeling vulnerable or being around others when they are in a bad place.
 This can often be very unconscious especially in the case of neglect because you do not know what you did not get!